stolinski/barrelbot/README.md

 Recursively watches a folder and generates barrel files (https://github.com/basarat/typescript-book/blob/master/docs/tips/barrel.md)

-- Install globally, run anywhere
+- Install globally, run anywhere you want
-- .ts extensions for now but can extend to .js, .mjs, etc...
+- generates index.tsx files by default, use a flag for `.ts`, `.js`, `.jsx`

 ## How to use